benstreich/malicious-chinchillaV2/README.md

 ------------------------

 malicious-chinchillaV2 is the second version of the malicious series.
 This powershell script provides the user with the biggest combination of passwords a user can have.
 Combined with hashcat this is the ultimate password cracker.
-As parameters the user gives one or multiple keywords.
-Additionally you can choose to have numbers and specialcharacters. malicious-chinchilla covers basically every combination you can do with the keywords.
+As parameters the user gives one or multiple keywords with additional flags. malicious-chinchilla covers basically every combination you can do with the keywords.

 malicious-chinchillaV2